Gun laws in Malta: Current law

-To get firearm license one must join a shooting or collectors club for training, which will issue a recommendation letter for the police, after which applicant must pass knowledge of firearm safety and the Arms Act.
-After successfully completing every step one will get license.
-Carrying loaded firearms outside of hunting grounds or shooting range is illegal.
+To get a firearm license one must join a shooting or collectors club for training, which will issue a recommendation letter for the police, after which applicants must pass knowledge on firearm safety and the Arms Act.
+After successfully completing every step, one will get a license.
+Carrying loaded firearms outside of hunting grounds or a shooting range is illegal.
 Fully automatic firearms are allowed only if they were produced before 1946.

 Firearm ownership

 There are 129,423 registered firearms (or 25 per 100 people) in Malta, including 66,000 shotguns, 18,992 pistols, 17,241 rifles, 7,552 revolvers, 1,023 tactical shotguns, 705 submachine guns, 565 general purpose machine guns, 43 assault rifles, 28 cannons, 11 firearms concealed in walking sticks, four mortars and two rocket launchers.
 They are owned by 39,143 registered firearm owners.